fire2a/C2F-W/docs/README.md

 ## Generating the documentation

 Go to the `docs` directory and run the command `doxygen Doxyfile`.
 The generated HTML files will be stored in that same directory.
-You can open the main file `html/index.html` using your favorite browser.
+You can open the main file `html/index.html` using your favorite browser (firefox).